UpdatedJuly 5, 2023

-An Email signature is the new digital business card, and when used effectively it can be another tool in your strategic marketing toolbox.
-After all, the average business person receives more than 120 Emails per day.
+An Email signature is your digital business card, and can be another tool in your strategic marketing toolbox when used effectively.
+After all, the average office worker sends or receives more than 121 emails daily.
+And each email sent is an extension of the company brand—eye-tracking studies have found a branded signature and banner are what receive the most engagement.
 Here’s how and why you should optimize your Email signature.

 Why is Your Email Signature Important?